GitLab 17.8 released with improved container repository security

 We’ve introduced a new configuration option for Pipeline Execution Policies (PEPs) that allows for more flexibility in handling the [skip ci] directive.
 This feature addresses scenarios where certain automated processes, such as semantic releases, where it’s necessary to bypass pipeline execution while still ensuring critical security and compliance checks are performed.

-To use this feature, set skip_ci to allowed: false in the pipeline execution policy YAML configuration or enable Prevent users from skipping pipelines the policy editor.
+To use this feature, set skip_ci to allowed: false in the pipeline execution policy YAML configuration or enable Prevent users from skipping pipelines in the policy editor.
 Then, specify the users or service accounts that are allowed to use [skip ci].
 By default all users will be blocked from skipping pipeline execution jobs unless they are excluded within the skip_ci configuration as an exception.

 Previously, merge request approval policies supported only a single approval rule per policy, allowing for one set of approvers stacked with an “OR” condition.
 As a result, it was more challenging to enforce layered security approvals from varied roles, individual approvers, or separate groups.